How Much Compensation Will I Get for Assault?

 In order to qualify for compensation for being attacked, your injuries have to be valued above £1,000.
 This is the minimum amount of victim compensation that is offered in the tariff set out in the Criminal Injuries Compensation Scheme 2012.
 The CICA tariff outlines various injuries and their value in terms of compensation payouts.

-Chest injury The claimant suffered a chest injury that needed a thoracotomy with either the removal or extensive repair of one or more organs. £16,500
+- A chest injury requiring a thoracotomy with the extensive repair or total removal of one or more organs is valued at £16,500.

 It’s worth noting that you may also claim special expenses that were caused because of your criminal injury.
 For example: